sparkfun/MicroView/README.md

 [*SparkFun Microview (DEV-12923)*](https://www.sparkfun.com/products/12923)

 The MicroView is a chip-sized Arduino with a built-in OLED.
+Compatible with the MicroView USB Programmer linked below.

 Repository Contents
 -------------------
+* **/Datasheets** - Datasheets for the OLED module
 * **/Enclosure** - 3D model of the standard Microview Enclosure
 * **/Fritzing** - Fritzing diagram of the MicroView
 * **/Hardware** - All Eagle design files (.brd, .sch)